Coarsely Holomorphic Curves and Symplectic Topology: Preliminaries

 \begin{eg} A continuous function $f$ from a triangulated space $S$ to $\R^n$ is \textit{piecewise smooth} if it is smooth on each face of $S$.
 If $S$ is compact and oriented, then the sum of the pushforwards of the faces of $S$ under $f$ determines a current $f_*S$ on $\R^n$. \end{eg}

 \begin{eg} Integration over an oriented affine $k$-simplex in $\R^n$ induces a $k$-current on $\R^n$.
 An element~$P$ of the real vector space generated by such currents is called a \textit{polyhedral chain} (cf \cite[4.1.22 and 4.1.32]{GMT}).
 By reversing orientations, the coefficients can always be chosen positive.
-If $\Delta^k \subset \R^k$ is the standard $k$-simplex, every $k$-polyhedral current can be expressed as $P = \sum_i r_i p_{i*}\Delta^k$, where $r_i > 0$, $p_i$ are injective affine maps $\Delta^k \lra \R^n$, and the images of $\Delta^k$ under $p_i$ intersect only along the boundary. \end{eg}
+If $\Delta^k \subset \R^k$ is the standard $k$-simplex, every $k$-polyhedral current can be expressed as $P = \sum_i r_i p_{i*}\Delta^k$, where $r_i > 0$, and $p_i$ are injective affine maps $\Delta^k \lra \R^n$.
+As $p_i$ are affine, the images of $\Delta^k$ under $p_i$ intersect only in affine simplices.
+By subdividing, we may assume the images intersect only along the boundary. \end{eg}

 \begin{eg} A differential $(n-k)$-form $\alpha$ induces a $k$-current via the formula

 The boundary of the current induced by $\alpha$ is the current induced by $\d\alpha$, up to sign.
 A nonzero form on an almost complex manifold is a complex cycle if it is a closed semipositive $(n-1, n-1)$-form. \end{eg}